 Alone in the Dark is a survival horror game developed by Infogrames Europe and published by I-Motion in 1992.
-It was initially released for DOS, but was later ported to several other platforms.
+It was initially released for DOS but was later ported to several other platforms.

-As the first 3D survival horror game, it is considered one of the forefathers of the entire genre and influenced later franchises like Resident Evil and Silent Hill.
+As the first 3D survival horror game, it is considered one of the ancestors of the entire genre and influenced later franchises like Resident Evil and Silent Hill.
 I also see a lot of its influence in the game Eternal Darkness (2002), still one of the best games for Gamecube.

-Originally Alone in the Dark was intended to be a part of a different series, but it created a franchise all its own.
+Initially, Alone in the Dark was intended to be a part of a different series, but it created a franchise all its own.
 Gaining critical acclaim, the game made quite a name for itself.
 It won multiple awards and is included on many “Best” lists.
 It was put into the Computer Gaming World Hall of Fame and is featured in the book 1001 Video Games You Must Play Before You Die.
 Go back to the beginning of a genre and live it for yourself.

 Review by: Tasha

 The actions don't work.
 I can search and get the oil lamp, but I can not push the dresser or open the chest to get the rifle.

 Even though I love horror games (and movies), this one has a TERRIBLE GAMEPLAY.
 Not worth it ...

 Yeah I didn't hear any background music too - I was also too scared to mess with the sound settings just in case I messed it up.